Enigmahack/MatrixCodeGenerator/README.md

 Touch Physics: The UI manager now calculates velocity and drag distance to distinguish between a "tap" and a "swipe," preventing accidental clicks while scrolling through tabs on mobile.
 #
-📝 Note on Upgrading from v6.2
+📝 Note on Upgrading from v7.2
-Because v7.2 introduces a new database structure for fonts, your previous settings from v6.2 might be reset to defaults upon first load.
+Because v7.3 introduces new effect controls and UI changes, your previous settings from v7.2 might be reset to defaults upon first load due to config schema changes.
 However, the export/import JSON structure remains backward compatible for most core settings.

 ---